aws-samples/genai-quickstart-pocs/README.md

 20. **Amazon-Bedrock-Guardrails-POC**
     This sample implements Amazon Bedrock Guardrails to demonstrate how you can leverage guardrails to prevent malicious prompts and repsonse from your generative AI applications built with Amazon Bedrock.
     ![Alt text](amazon-bedrock-guardrails-poc/images/demo.gif)
+21. **Amazon-Bedrock-Video-Chapter-Search-POC:**
+    This is sample code demonstrating the use of Amazon Transcribe, Amazon Bedrock and Generative AI, to a implement video chapter generator and video search sample.

 ## Prerequisites